Ján Palárik

-Ján Palárik (27 April 1822 - 7 December 1870) was a playwright, Catholic priest, and opinion journalist who wrote in favor of Slovak nationalism and liberal government policies.
+Ján Palárik (27 April 1822 – 7 December 1870) was a Slovak playwright, Catholic priest, and opinion journalist.
+He wrote in favor of Slovak nationalism and liberal government policies.
 Along with Ján Chalupka and Jonáš Záborský, he is one of the most important representatives of Slovak drama of the 19th century.

+He spent most of his adult life as a parish priest while also working as a journalist and editor of Catholic and Slovak-language periodicals.
+In 1863 he became a co-founding member of Matica slovenská, the Slovak national cultural institution, and he remained active in Slovak cultural and civic organizing until his death.

-Early life
+Early life and education

-Ján Palárik was born on April 27, 1822 in Raková in what was then the Austrian Empire.
+Ján Palárik was born on 27 April 1822 in Raková in what was then the Austrian Empire, the son of a local teacher and organist, Šimon Palárik, who gave him his first schooling in classical languages and music.
+He continued his studies at the gymnasium in Žilina and, against his father's wishes, at the gymnasium in Kecskemét in Hungary, where he also became fluent in Hungarian.

 In 1839 he attended seminary school in Esztergom, and later received a scientific education in Bratislava and Tyrnau during which he studied Slavic literature.
+In Trnava he became part of a circle of nationally conscious, progressive seminarians that included the linguist Martin Hattala, Jozef Viktorin, and Count Rudolf Ňáry.
+He was fluent in Latin, Greek, Hungarian, German, Russian, Polish, and French.